Humanists At Large

 The HAL program takes place throughout Winter and Spring quarters each academic year.
 The pilot year launched with a cohort of nine Fellows and a program from February through June 2020.
 HAL moved from in-person to virtual learning due to COVID-19.
 The second cohort of 10 fellows met from January through June 2021.
-The third cohort will be selected to meet from January to June 2022.
+The third cohort of 10 Fellows met from January to June 2022.
+The fourth cohort of 12 Fellows will meet from January to June 2023.

 Participate in a cohort community of Fellows who are all doctoral students in the humanities and humanistic social sciences.
 The cohort builds a peer group for learning and support.

 Learn the process of career exploration.
 Career exploration is an iterative process of learning about yourself —your values, skills, and interests— and learning about possibilities out in the world.

 Practice the strategies of exploring career and applying for jobs.
 Some of the specific skills we will work on together are conducting informational interviews, writing resumes, creating LinkedIn profiles, and interviewing.

 Engage with the humanities employment ecosystem in the Bay Area.
 HAL identifies organizations and people who use humanistic thinking, skills, and values in their work.
 HAL Fellows connect with them through informational interviews and site visits.

 Looking to explore career opportunities beyond academia?
 Whether or not you are a HAL fellow, we have resources to help you along the way.

 Bay Area Humanists at Large Directory: Find PhD humanists working in the Bay Area who are willing to talk with you about their work and career paths.
 Search the directory by discipline of origin or current work role.